Justin-Ahn/data_framework/README.md

   {Bogdan : <Yesterday once more>}
 }
 ```
-The songs and the people internally have the type Data.
+The songs and the people internally have different types (probably 'song', and 'person').
 The program will be able to
-distinguish a song from a person because each instance of a Data will remember the
+distinguish a song from a person because each instance of Data will remember the
-actual type and name of that specific instance.
+type and name of that specific instance.

 ## Plugin Information